Fixing std :: bit_cast of types

 Wiping padding bits would add more cost to existing code.

-Furthermore, if users assumed to wipe padding,
+Furthermore, if users assumed to clear padding,

 they may inadvertently access uninitialized memory on older compiler versions,